 SUBMITTING A PROPOSAL

 A webinar is available to provide potential applicants with information about this grant opportunity.
 To access the webinar please click on the button below entitled application instructions video.
-Proposals will be accepted on a rolling basis until funding is exhausted or by the close of the program on June 30, 2023.
+Proposals will be accepted on a rolling basis until funding is exhausted or by the close of applications on June 30, 2023.
+Awarded grantees must complete awarded grants by May 30, 2024.
 Proposals must be submitted via the online application at intogetherwewill.com.
 After review of an application has been completed, the respondent will be notified by e-mail regarding whether the application has been selected for a grant award or not selected for a grant award.
 Applications not initially chosen for a grant award will be eligible for technical assistance.
 A technical assistance team will contact the applicant to discuss the application, with the goal of providing technical assistance so that the application can be improved and re-submitted.

 The information below will be requested on the application form, and each item must be completed by the applicant: